The Best Dog Leashes of ALL Time – Leash Training Made Easy

-Which is why I like to use it time to time.
+Which is why I like to use it from time to time.

 The best part about this leash is I have no fear of losing my grip or being jerked around.
-Which is win, win for me and Duke.
+Which is win, win for Duke and me.

 This was one of the very first leashes I obtained when I started leash training Duke.

 It is a full standard dog harness and leash set up, it does take a little while to get set up, but once you have that sorted are good to go.

 The control you have with this leash is unreal.
 The 2-hound design allows you to have nearly full control when your dog is pulling, let that sink in.